nick963/clockapp-macos-help/index.md

 ### Opening Clocks

+When opening a JSON file it must conform to the app's schem.

-Use <strong>File → Open…</strong> to load additional clocks that conform to the app’s schema.
+1. Use <strong>File → Open…</strong> to load additional clocks.
+2. Use the Finder to drag-n-drop a file onto the clock.
+3. Right click on the clock to easily load additional clocks.

 ### Built-in Clocks